 Freshman Keyboard Scholarship.
-An award of \$500 is offered annually by an anonymous donor to a keyboardist who has a record of superior achievement in high school music activities.
+Two awards of \$500 are offered annually by an anonymous donor to keyboardists who have a record of superior achievement in high school music activities.
 The award is applied to four semesters of private piano or organ lessons.
-The recipient will be expected to participate in the scheduled rehearsals and performances of at least one faculty-directed ensemble or fulfill this requirement by accompanying student lessons and performances.
+The recipients will be expected to participate in the scheduled rehearsals and performances of at least one faculty-directed ensemble or fulfill this requirement by accompanying student lessons and performances.
 Applicants will be judged on the evidence of talent and musicianship.
 See Oratorio Scholarship above for application procedure.